James Joyce Award

 The James Joyce Award, also known as the Honorary Fellowship of the Society, is an award given by the Literary and Historical Society (L&H) of University College Dublin (UCD) for those who have achieved outstanding success in their given field.
 Past recipients include academics, political figures, actors and writers.
-It is the highest award that an Irish University society can give.
-It is named after one of the society's most best-known alumni, James Joyce, the author of Dubliners, A Portrait of the Artist as a Young Man, Ulysses and Finnegans Wake.
+It is named in honour of the society's best-known alumni, James Joyce, the author of Dubliners, A Portrait of the Artist as a Young Man, Ulysses and Finnegans Wake.

 Joyce was a student at University College, the predecessor of UCD, from 1898 to 1903, where he studied modern languages.
 In 1900, he presented a paper "Drama and Life" to the society.
 He also ran for the top position of auditor, but failed to be elected.